davidjbuchanan/MS4-LiveStrong/README.md

 The Github repository can be connected to Heroku to minimise the number of dual commits required: Using the Heroku GUI's enter the Deploy tab and set the Deployment Method to Github masterfile.
 Direct to the appropriate repo and select auto deploy activated.

+AWS S33 was used to host the static files and product images.
+Created a group.
+Attached an access policy to the group that allows full S3 access to the S3 'bucket'.
+Created a user, that is part of the group, with a unique special access keys.